-All documents to be filed in either appellate court shall be headed by a caption.
-The caption contains: the number to be assigned the case by the clerk; the Judicial District from which the case arises; the appellate court to whose attention the document is addressed; the style of the case showing the names of all parties to the action, except as provided by Rule 42; the county from which the case comes; the indictment or docket numbers of the case below (in records on appeal and in motions and petitions in the cause filed prior to the filing of the record); and the title of the document.
-The caption shall be placed beginning at the top margin of a cover page and again on the first textual page of the document.
+Documents shall be headed by a caption.
+The caption contains: the number to be assigned the case by the clerk; the Judicial District from which the case arises; the appellate court to whose attention the document is addressed; the style of the case showing the names of all parties to the action, except as provided by Rule 42; the county from which the case comes the indicator of docket numbers of the case below (in records on appeal and in motions and petitions in the cause filed prior to the filing of the record); and the title of the document.
+The caption shall be placed beginning at the top margin of a core page and again or the first textual page of the document.

+No (Number) DISTRICT

+(SUPREME COUF NORTH CAROLINA)

+(MODELL CADOLI (or) AIDW OF ADDEALC

-(SUPREME COURT OF NORTH CAROLINA) (or) (NORTH CAROLINA COURT OF APPEALS)
+(NORTH CAROLI INA CO URT OF APPEALS)

 STATE OF NORTH CAROLINA )

 or )

 (Name of Plaintiff) ) From (Name) County

-)

 V ) No

-)

 (Name of Defendant) )